Utilitarianism: Two-level utilitarianism

 In Principles (1973), R. M. Hare accepts that rule utilitarianism collapses into act utilitarianism but claims that this is a result of allowing the rules to be "as specific and un-general as we please."
 He argues that one of the main reasons for introducing rule utilitarianism was to do justice to the general rules that people need for moral education and character development and he proposes that "a difference between act-utilitarianism and rule-utilitarianism can be introduced by limiting the specificity of the rules, i.e., by increasing their generality."
 This distinction between a "specific rule utilitarianism" (which collapses into act utilitarianism) and "general rule utilitarianism" forms the basis of Hare's two-level utilitarianism.

-When we are "playing God or the ideal observer", we use the specific form, and we will need to do this when we are deciding what general principles to teach and follow.
-When we are "inculcating" or in situations where the biases of our human nature are likely to prevent us doing the calculations properly, then we should use the more general rule utilitarianism.
+When people "play God or take on the role of the ideal observer", they use the specific form, and this needs to be done when deciding what general principles to teach and follow.
+When people are "inculcating" or find themselves in situations where the biases of human nature are likely to prevent them from doing the calculations properly, then they should use the more general rule utilitarianism.

-Hare argues that in practice, most of the time, we should be following the general principles:
+Hare argues that in practice, most of the time, people should be following the general principles:

 In Moral Thinking (1981), Hare illustrated the two extremes.
 The "archangel" is the hypothetical person who has perfect knowledge of the situation and no personal biases or weaknesses and always uses critical moral thinking to decide the right thing to do.
 In contrast, the "prole" is the hypothetical person who is completely incapable of critical thinking and uses nothing but intuitive moral thinking and, of necessity, has to follow the general moral rules they have been taught or learned through imitation.
 It is not that some people are archangels and others proles, but rather that "we all share the characteristics of both to limited and varying degrees and at different times."

-Hare does not specify when we should think more like an "archangel" and more like a "prole" as this will, in any case, vary from person to person.
+Hare does not specify when people should think more like an "archangel" and more like a "prole" as this will, in any case, vary from person to person.
 However, the critical moral thinking underpins and informs the more intuitive moral thinking.
 It is responsible for formulating and, if necessary, reformulating the general moral rules.
-We also switch to critical thinking when trying to deal with unusual situations or in cases where the intuitive moral rules give conflicting advice.
+People also switch to critical thinking when trying to deal with unusual situations or in cases where the intuitive moral rules give conflicting advice.